top of page

 • Design Complexity: Complex designs with unique features often require specialised labour and more time to build, which can increase costs.
 If you're working with a tight budget, having early discussions with your designer can help prioritise key areas where a distinctive touch will have the most impact, allowing you to balance creativity with cost-effectiveness.

-• Location: Building costs can vary based on the region due to differences in labour costs, material availability, and site-specific requirements such as exposer and coastal locations.
+• Location: Building costs can vary based on the region due to differences in labour costs, material availability, and site-specific requirements such as exposed and coastal locations.

 • Labour Costs: The fees charged by contractors and subcontractors can significantly impact the overall budget.